- About Us

 - Research & Outreach

-Dr. Rochelle Gutierrez' scholarship focuses on equity issues in mathematics education, paying particular attention to how race, class, and language affect teaching and learning.
+Dr. Rochelle Gutiérrez' scholarship focuses on equity issues in mathematics education, paying particular attention to how race, class, and language affect teaching and learning.
 Through in-depth analyses of effective teaching/learning communities and longitudinal studies of developing teachers, her work challenges deficit views of Latina/o and African American students.
-Her current research projects focus upon: developing in pre-service teachers the knowledge and disposition to teach powerful mathematics to urban students; the role of uncertainty and "Nepantla" as it relates to teaching; and teacher community and secondary mathematics teaching in México, for which she received a Fulbright fellowship.
+Her current research projects focus upon: developing in pre-service teachers the knowledge and disposition to teach powerful mathematics to urban students; the role of uncertainty and "Nepantla" as it relates to teaching; and the political knowledge that mathematics teachers need to effectively teach in an era of high-stakes education.

 - Ph.D., Curriculum and Instruction, University of Chicago, 1995

 - M.A., Curriculum and Instruction, University of Chicago, 1995

 - Professor, Mathematics Education, Curriculum and Instruction, University of Illinois at Urbana-Champaign, 2011-present

 - Professor, Latina/Latino Studies, University of Illinois at Urbana-Champaign, 2011-present

 - Associate Professor, Mathematics Education, Department of Curriculum and Instruction, University of Illinois at Urbana-Champaign, 2002-2010